aionfeehan/aionfeehan/README.md

 ### Hi there 👋

 I'm an options quant / former machine learning researcher on a trading floor.
-I mostly code in Python/C++, but I'm currently going through a C phase.
+I mostly code in Python/C++ at work, but I'm currently going through phase where I just do stuff in C for fun.

 Ask me about math or coding or dogs, or how I hope to bring banks out of the stone age.